In Shanghai, lockdown blues make way for COVID testing gripes

 Authorities have built 15,000 testing sites and trained thousands of workers to swab throats.
 Still, long, snaking queues amid early summer heat of up to 31 degrees Celsius became a common sight on Wednesday and Thursday, with some people saying they queued for two hours.

 One person posted a picture on social media of a sign at a booth warning of a 4.5 hour wait.
-The hashtag "Shanghai PCR testing" garnered 190 million views on Weibo on Thursday.
+The hashtag "Shanghai PCR testing" garnered 190 million views on Weibo, the Chinese platform similar to Twitter, on Thursday.

 "I left the lockdown nightmare only to enter the 72-hour PCR testing nightmare," said one Shanghai resident, declining to provide her name.